-The Arduino Structure is the elements of Arduino (C++) code.
-This constitutes the syntax used in C++ programming language.
+The Arduino Structure is the element of Arduino (C++) code.
+This constitutes the syntax used in the C++ programming language.
 A structure must be specified exactly as used in the C++ library.
 The structure, therefore, defines the specific rules that must be followed to get the rest of the code working.

-Values (variables and constants)
+Data Types or Values (variables and constants)

 Arduino data types and constants.
-These are the types of values and constants that can be processed by the Arduino.
+These are the types of values and constants that can be processed by Arduino.
 To understand Arduino variables and constants, we need to analogize the phenomena with the file format.
 For example, the VLC media player is specifically designed to play media file formats (such as mp3, mp4, Avi, etc.).